CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{Interim Results. }}

-The \textbf{[Compile]} operation is provided for each prompt block that allows programmers to independently execute them to display the interim results (Fig.~\ref{fig:complete_recommend_exc} D). \sys{} wraps the code according to the prompt tree structure and compiles the code to display the results.
-Programmers can verify the interim results to determine the next step.
+The \textbf{[Compile]} operation allows programmers to independently execute each block to display the interim results (Fig.~\ref{fig:complete_recommend_exc} D). \sys{} wraps the code from the prompt tree and compiles the code to display the results.
+Programmers can evaluate the interim results to determine the next step.